We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People have hailed the health benefits of green tea for centuries.
 Studies suggest that consuming green tea may positively affect skin health, help with weight loss, and reduce the risk of cardiovascular disease, among other benefits.

-Studies suggest that green tea may have positive effects on weight loss, liver disorders, type 2 diabetes, Alzheimer’s disease, and more.
+Some research suggests green tea may positively affect weight loss, liver disorders, type 2 diabetes, Alzheimer’s disease, and more.
+However, more evidence is necessary for researchers to definitively prove these health benefits.

-In countries where green tea consumption is high, some cancer rates tend to be lower.
-However, human studies have not shown consistent evidence to prove that drinking green tea reduces the overall risk of cancer.
+In countries with high green tea consumption, some cancer rates tend to be lower.
+However, human studies have not shown consistent evidence that drinking green tea reduces the overall risk of cancer.

 A